sbt/sbt/src/sphinx/Detailed-Topics/Command-Line-Reference.rst

    </td>
          <td>

-false
+unset

 .. raw:: html

    </td>
          <td>

+If true, enable ANSI escape codes such as colors.
-If true, disable ANSI color codes.
-Useful on build servers or terminals that don't support color.
+If false, disable them, which can be useful on build servers or terminals that don't support color.
+If unset, whether to use escape codes is automatically detected.

 .. raw:: html